im-Rajat/Docker/README.md

 Docker is a platform for developers and sysadmins to develop, deploy, and run applications with containers.

 ### Why Docker?
-- Docker images are built using the Dockerfile which consists of a set of instructions that are required to containerize an application
-- Docker image is a lightweight, standalone, and executable software package that includes everything needed to run an application.
-- This includes the application code, libraries, dependencies, tools, and a runtime
-- A base operating system.
-- It is a blueprint of the Container.
 - The use of Linux containers to deploy applications is called containerization.
 Containers are not new, but their use for easily deploying applications is.
 Containerization is increasingly popular because containers are:
 - Flexible: Even the most complex applications can be containerized :-
 - Lightweight: Containers leverage and share the host kernel.